bensondaled/pseyepy/README.md

 ----------------------
 ### About this package

 *pseyepy* is a lightweight, cross-platform, and open-source Python interface to the Playstation PS3Eye USB camera.
+It is a wrapper of a C API based heavily on the excellent [PS3EYEDriver project](https://github.com/inspirit/PS3EYEDriver).

 At this point, the dependencies for the project are:
   * python 3x
   * numpy, cython
   * [libusb](http://libusb.info/)
-  * (a substantially modified version of the) [PS3EYEDriver project](https://github.com/inspirit/PS3EYEDriver)
   * [ffmpeg](https://www.ffmpeg.org/)

 The important features are: